lteaal/lteaal/README.md

 - 🎓 **Bachelor’s Degree in Computer Science** – University of Technology (2020 – 2024)

 - 🧠 **Technical Consultant** at **Prema Consulting** (2025 – Present)
-  Working on core banking and enterprise systems, contributing to system analysis, backend architecture, API development, and performance optimization.

 - 💼 **Backend Developer** at **The Beating Heart Company** (2024 – 2025)